openhwgroup/programs/cores/cv32e40p/user_manual/source/exceptions_interrupts.rst

 +----------------+---------------------------------------------------------------+

 The illegal instruction exception and M-Mode ECALL instruction exceptions cannot be disabled and are always active.
+The core raises illegal exceptions for any explicit RISC-V ISA defined case, and for any instruction encodings that are not defined in the CV32E40P core with respect to its specified parameters.

 .. only:: PMP